Golders Green, Barnet

 Created by American property developers at the beginning of the 20th century, Golders Green has historically been renowned as a home of London’s middle-class Jewish community

-After the First World War, a large number of Jewish families began moving into the new housing from the crowded East End and synagogues were built to serve the community.
+After the First World War a large number of Jewish families began moving into the new housing from the crowded East End and synagogues were built to serve the community.
 Immigrant Jews fleeing Nazi persecution augmented the settlement during the 1930s.
 At the same time, the builders Laing laid out the racetrack-shaped Golders Green estate in the south-west corner of the district.
 Cricklewood Aerodrome had occupied the site from 1916 to 1930.
 The 1930s also saw the erection of mansion blocks in central Golders Green.
-The visible signs of Golders Green’s Jewish character are diminishing as new communities, especially Korean and Japanese, have been moving in.

 The London Cremation Company opened the capital’s first crematorium on Hoop Lane in 1902.
-Among those cremated here have been Sigmund Freud, Neville Chamberlain, Bram Stoker, Marie Stopes, Ivor Novello, Anna Pavlova and Amy Winehouse.
+Among those cremated at Golders Green Crematorium have been Sigmund Freud, Neville Chamberlain, Bram Stoker, Marie Stopes, Ivor Novello, Anna Pavlova and Amy Winehouse.